1. Resource Library

 • Current liabilities = Sum of current liabilities from the balance sheet

-Here's an example of a working capital calculation from Apple's 2021 annual report (10-K).
+Here's a working capital example calculation from Apple's annual report (10-K) a few years ago:

-Like Walmart, Apple has a negative working capital balance of $18.57 billion.
+Like Walmart, Apple has a negative working capital balance (of $18.58 billion).
 However, since its customers also primarily make upfront payments using cash, and it reinvests cash quickly for a positive return, this negative number is not a problem.

 How to calculate alternative working capital formulas